FNNDSC/pl-z2labelmap/README.rst

 Abstract
 --------

 ``zlabelmap.py`` generates FreeSurfer labelmaps from z-score vector files.
 These labelmap files are used by FreeSurfer to color-code parcellated brain regions.
-By calculating a z-score to labelmap transform, we are able to show a heat map and hightlight brain regions that differ from some comparative reference, as shown below
+By calculating a z-score to labelmap transform, we are able to show a heat map and hightlight brain regions that differ from some comparative reference, as demonstrasted below

 .. image:: https://github.com/FNNDSC/pl-z2labelmap/wiki/images/subj1-heatmap/frame126.png

 where positive volume deviations of a parcellated brain region are shown in red (i.e. the subject had a larger volume in that area than the reference), and negative volume deviations are shown in blue (i.e. the subject had a smaller volume in that area than reference).

-*Note that this are randomly generated z-scores purely for illustrative purposes*.
+*Note that these are randomly generated z-scores purely for illustrative purposes*.

 Essentially the script consumes an input text vector file of